nir0s/ghost/README.md

 To enable, run `pip install ghost[elasticsearch]`

-The Elasticsearch resembles the TinyDB backend in that it simply stores JSON documents.
+The Elasticsearch backend resembles the TinyDB backend in that it simply stores JSON documents.
 An Index called `ghost` is created in the cluster (unless another index name is provided via the API) and used to store the keys.

 ### [Consul](http://www.consul.io)